Knights-Templars/GradPak/docs/source/Data_Reduction.rst

 spacing, is the best we can do).

 :mod:`GradPak_scat` provides a simple method for subtracting scattered light from GradPak data.
-We average all the flux in the ``gutters'' (regions on the CCD that fall outside of the slit proper) of the CCD and perform a simple linear interpolation across the slit to get an estimate for the scattered light at each fiber location.
+We average all the flux in the "gutters" (regions on the CCD that fall outside of the slit proper) of the CCD and perform a simple linear interpolation across the slit to get an estimate for the scattered light at each fiber location.